 Currently, the NUVA activity has been moved into the recently created IAU working group of UV astronomy within Division B (Facilities, Technologies and Data Science) to elaborate a road map for UV astronomy at global scale that can exploit the synergies between all interested agencies and the academia to coordinate the development of UV mission at all funding levels (from mini, cubesats, to Moon based telescopes or large coordinated missions).

 5th Workshop of the Network of Ultraviolet Astronomy.
-26th-31st October, 2020.
-Basque Country University.
+Virtual Meeting 27th-29th October, 2020.
+Face-to-face Meeting 5th-9th October, 2021 at Basque Country University.
 Vitoria, Spain.